-- 17. County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs (primarily crack cocaine and heroin) into one or more importing areas [within the UK], using dedicated mobile phone lines or other form of "deal line". - 18.
-Exploitation is an integral part of the county lines offending model with children and vulnerable adults exploited to move [and store] drugs and money.
-Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.
-Children can be targeted and recruited into county lines in a number of locations including schools, further and higher educational institutions, pupil referral units, special educational needs schools, children's homes and care homes.
-Children are often recruited to move drugs and money between locations and are known to be exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection.
-Children can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network. - 19.
-One of the ways of identifying potential involvement in county lines are missing episodes (both from home and school), when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism103 should be considered.
-If a child is suspected to be at risk of or involved in county lines, a safeguarding referral should be considered alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation. - 20.
-Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office.
+- County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of "deal line".
+This activity can happen locally as well as across the UK no specified distance of travel is required.
+Children and vulnerable adults are exploited to move, store and sell drugs and money.
+Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims. - 23 Children can be targeted and recruited into county lines in a number of locations including any type of schools (including special schools), further and higher educational institutions, pupil referral units, children's homes and care homes. - 24 Children are also increasingly being targeted and recruited online using social media.
+Children can easily become trapped by this type of exploitation as county lines gangs can manufacture drug debts which need to be worked off or threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network. - A number of the indicators for CSE and CCE as detailed above may be applicable to where children are involved in county lines.
+Some additional specific indicators that may be present where a child is criminally exploited through involvement in county lines are children who: - go missing (from school or home) and are subsequently found in areas away from their home - have been the victim or perpetrator or alleged perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs